knitschmann/Essence/README.md

 ## Short description

-Essence is a compact, beautiful, and minimalistic theme for the Firefox web browser.
+Essence is a compact, beautiful, and minimalistic one-liner theme for the Firefox web browser.
 The main goal was to minify a toolbar, so more content would be displayed in the browser.

+Firefox Containers feature a colorful glow on each tab.

 ## Screenshots